fizwidget/fizwidget.github.io/source/_posts/2014-07-05-ruby-equals-equals-awesome.markdown

 (Image(f) for f in files)               # Lazy-loading using generator expressions.
 ```

-One flexible construct > multiple rigid constructs in my book.
+In my book, one flexible construct > multiple rigid constructs.

 Clear conditionals
 ------------------